A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 Event Chair

-Represents the Spring Harvest Planning Group in overseeing delivery of the programme content and theme for the event.
+Represents the Spring Harvest Planning Group in spiritual oversight of the event.

 Event Coordinators